Yousef2786/dishes-2/features-and-scope.md

 1. Choose one or multiple flavors
 2. Get a recommended dish or a list of dishes
 3. Option to see the recipe of the dish

+### User Flavor Matching:

+1. A user lists his favorite flavors.
+2. User gets matched with dishes the align with his favorite flavors.